 Editor's Note

-Moving a short distance within the same city can cost a few hundred dollars, but moving a long distance can cost a few thousand dollars.
-The final price will depend on a number of things, such as how far you need to go, how many things you need to move, and what services you need.
+Moving a one-bedroom apartment within the same city may cost a few hundred dollars, while a long-distance move can cost several thousand dollars.
+Your final price will depend on the distance, the amount of belongings you have, and any additional services you choose.

 Questions?
 Talk to our moving specialists.